Stiftung Brandenburgische Gedenkstätten Mahn‑ und Gedenkstätte Ravensbrück

 25. August - 29.
 August 2025

-The European Summer University Ravensbrück is aimed at an interdisciplinary group of participants made up of students, academics, multipliers of historical-political education and interested parties.
-It is intergenerational, interdisciplinary and addresses issues of gender studies.
+The Ravensbrück European Summer School is aimed at students, scholars, multipliers in historical-political education, and interested participants from diverse disciplines and generations.
 The varied programme includes lectures, guided tours and workshops, as well as film screenings and artistic evening events.
+Simultaneous German/English interpretation will be provided.

 Venue